Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Advanced, easy-to-use technology helps you nurture society but not corporate monopolies.

-*-You will feel like a champion!*
+*-You will feel like having superpowers!*

 ----

 Save More Money
 ----------------

-You know the desire to have the best food, ideally the healthy stuff.
-The next one is to have a decent home, ideally, one you are proud of.
-Not to forget, to have your body in the best possible physical and emotional shape.
-Additionally, to be in a good relationship with your loved ones and your communities.
-And finally, to be able to give back the best you can and to fulfill your dreams.

-**Your desire to survive and thrive in today’s economy is mainly bound to the state of your own finances.**
+Your survival in today’s economy is mainly bound to the state of your finances.
+So protecting your finances is a natural desire.
+If you use “free” internet services, they are not really free!

-But did you know that, if you use “free” internet service, it is not really free?
-No, instead of paying with your money, you pay with your valuable data.
+No, instead of paying with your money, you pay with your invaluable data.

-Now, you can change that. :term:`Particl Marketplace` does not seek revenues from selling off your data or through fees.
+:term:`Particl Marketplace` does not seek revenues from selling off your data or through fees.
 It doesn’t need that data and income because there are no corporate interests behind it.
 Instead, the Particl team is sponsored entirely by community donations and aims to become self-perpetual without compromising you.
 The total cost of commerce gets lowered.

 *We help you to save more or make more money by cutting out the middle-man*